 Your path to becoming a State Trooper begins with successfully passing the Civil Service examination.

 The Massachusetts State Police participates in the Civil Service on a rotating basis.
-Interested applicants are encouraged to sign up for our alerts mailing list and monitor the Civil Service website for updates regarding participation and availability.
+Interested applicants are encouraged to monitor the Civil Service website for updates regarding participation and availability.

 If you score above a certain score threshold, which is subject to change depending on various factors, you'll be invited to proceed further into the candidate process.
 You'll receive further instructions via the contact information you provide on further arrangements.